Anshul1734/AIRTH_Anshul/README.md

 # Job Queue Dashboard

-A small job queue management dashboard: a NestJS + SQLite API and a React dashboard on top of it.
-Built for the AIRTH React + NestJS intern assignment.
+Small job queue management dashboard built for the AIRTH React + NestJS intern assignment — a NestJS API backed by SQLite, and a React dashboard on top of it.

 - **Backend:** `backend/` — NestJS, TypeORM, SQLite (`better-sqlite3`)
 - **Frontend:** `frontend/` — React + TypeScript (Vite)